 It was only after a while that I realized Koh Kood isn’t quite the island I thought it was.

-Before I continue, I’m a little worried I’ll be accused of snobbery here.
+Now, I’ll probably be accused of snobbery here.
 ‘Ooooh Mr. Travel Blogger, you went to the nicest island in Thailand, but it wasn’t good enough for you?’.

-No, not at all.
+But it’s not like that.
 I think Koh Kood is objectively a beautiful island: the waters are as clear as crystal and the beaches are spotlessly clean.
 Even in the midst of the January high season, it didn’t feel crowded whatsoever.
-And while it may not have any nightlife I absolutely wasn’t looking for any, so on paper I would have considered this the perfect island.
+And while it may not have any nightlife I also wasn’t looking for any at all, so on paper this would have been the perfect island.

-For instance, all the resorts on Koh Kood make walking the beaches really annoying.
-At Khlong Chao beach only one part is public, while the rest is exclusive to the Tinkerbell Resort, the High Season, and the Peter Pan Resort.
-You’re meant to stay in your designated area, and that’s not something I like at all.
+All the resorts on Koh Kood make it hard just to walk along the beaches.
+At Khlong Chao beach only one part of it is public, while the rest is exclusive to the Tinkerbell Resort, the High Season, and the Peter Pan Resort.
+You’re meant to stay in your designated area, which to me lends the island a certain artificiality.

-There are no paths to the other beaches, so if you want to go for a walk along the coast you’ll be forced to squeeze through various other private resorts.
+There are no paths to the other beaches, so if you want to go for a walk along the coast you’ll be forced to squeeze through various private resorts.
 Their concrete cottages, trimmed hedges, and bland manicured lawns make you feel more like you’re in a recreational park than a tropical island.
-Occasionally a ‘NO TRESPASSING’ sign reminds you that you’re not meant to be here, and that everyone is meant to stay in their own little tourist enclave.
+Occasionally a ‘NO TRESPASSING’ sign reminds you that you’re not meant to be here and you’re not expected to venture beyond your own little tourist enclave.

 Other than some overpriced chartered taxis, there isn’t any public transportation on Koh Kood.
-You can work around this, but it is a little bothersome.
-The only way I could meet some friends staying at another bay was to drop 350 Baht on a 10-minute ride, which is a little crazy by Thai standards.
+You can work around this, but it is quite bothersome.
+The only way I could meet some friends staying at another bay was to drop 350 Baht (about $12 USD) on a 10-minute ride, which is crazy especially by Thai standards.